AstuteApp/astute/brainstorms.md

 BRAINSTORMS
 ===========
-Dumping, rapidly iterating through, and collecting all my thoughts and considerations for this project.
+Collecting and rapidly iterating through all my thoughts and considerations for this project.
 [20131125T03:00-08]
 <br/><br/><br/>